CryptishApps/NFTStakingContract/README.md

-# Sample Hardhat Project
+# Sample NFT Staking

-This project demonstrates a basic Hardhat use case.
-It comes with a sample contract, a test for that contract, and a script that deploys that contract.

-Try running some of the following tasks:
+A contract to help a certain NFT community create their staking contract.

 ```shell
 npx hardhat help